thatlonelybugbear/automated-conditions-5e/README.md

   - Ability Checks, Saves and Attack Rolls for (STR || DEX) based rolls, if the Actor is not proficient in the equipped suit of Armor.
   - Imposes disadvantage on Stealth checks when the relevant property of the Armor is selected.
   - From dnd5e v3.1.2 onwards, any Equipment type Item can impose stealth disadvantage too, not only Armor.
-- `Armor proficiency and casting spells` **(default Do nothing)**
+- `Casting spells checks automation` **(default Do nothing)**
+  - When rolling a spell item, checks for:
+    - Not being proficient in the equipped armor,
+    - Raging (or Rage) active effect,
+    - Silenced status and neither an active effect named Subtle Spell (localized), nor a `flags.automated-conditions-5e.subtleSpell | Override | 1`.
-  - If set to `Enforce`, lack of proficiency in the equipped armor, will result in spells use being disallowed.
+  - If set to `Enforce`, if any of the above are true, spell's use will be disallowed.
   - If set to `Warn`, there will be just a warning toast instead.
   - If set to `Do nothing`, well why should it do something?! :D
 - `Range automation` **(default off)**